Error-Correction in Flash Memories via Codes in the Ulam Metric: Basic Definitions

-Since a translocation of length $\ell$ requires at most $\ell-1$ adjacent transpositions, and since an adjacent transposition is a translocation, it is easy to see that Both the upper and lower bound are tight: the upper bound is achieved for $\pi$ obtained from $\sigma$ via a single adjacent transposition, while the lower bound is achieved for, say, $\sigma=e$ and $\pi=(2,3,\ldots,n,1)$.
-It is also straightforward to show that the diameter of the translocation distance equals $n-1$.
-Observe that the above inequalities imply that the translocation distance is not within a constant factor from the Kendall's $\tau$ distance, so that code constructions and bounds specifically designed for the latter distance measure are not tight and sufficiently efficient with respect to the translocation distance.
+Since a translocation of length $\ell$ can be represented as $\ell$ adjacent transpositions, and since an adjacent transposition is a translocation, it is easy to see that Both the upper bound and the lower bound are tight: the upper bound is achieved for $\sigma$ obtained from $\pi$ via a single adjacent transposition, while the lower bound is achieved for, say, $\pi=e$ and $\sigma=(2,3,\ldots,n,1)$.
+It is also straightforward to show that the diameter of $\Sn$ with respect to the Ulam distance equals $n-1$.
+Observe that the above inequalities imply that the Ulam distance is not within a constant factor from the Kendall $\tau$ distance, so that code constructions and bounds specifically derived for the latter distance measure are not tight and sufficiently efficient with respect to the Ulam distance.

-A similar pair of bounds may be shown to hold for the translocation distance and the Hamming distance between two permutations.
-The Hamming distance between two permutations $\sigma,\pi$, $\hdist(\sigma,\pi)$ is defined as $n-|F(\sigma,\pi)|$, where $F(\sigma,\pi)$ denotes the set of fixed points in $\sigma$ under the ordering of $\pi$ (and vice versa).
+A similar pair of bounds may be shown to hold for the Ulam distance and the Hamming distance between two permutations.
+The Hamming distance between permutations $\pi$ and $\sigma$, denoted by $\hdist(\pi,\sigma)$, is defined as the number of positions $i$ for which $\pi(i)$ and $\sigma(i)$ differ.